ChanceNCounter/awesome-mycroft-community/README.md

 - **OpenVoiceOS Workshop**: Frameworks, templates and patches for the Mycroft universe.
 [Project Link](https://github.com/OpenVoiceOS/OVOS-workshop)

 ### Desktop & Mobile Mycroft Integrations
-**_A list of clients, applets, plasmoids, and extensions developed for various Linux Desktop & Mobile Environments_**
+**_A list of clients, applets, plasmoids, and extensions developed for various Linux environments_**

 - **Mycroft Android Client (Mobile)**: This is the Android companion app to Mycroft-core.
 It works by opening a websocket connection to the Mycroft-core messagebus and sending and receiving messages from there.
 It implements voice recognition and Text To Speech (TTS) via Google API's at the moment.
 [Project Link](https://github.com/MycroftAI/mycroft-android)
 - **Mycroft GUI Application (Mobile/Desktop)**: The official Mycroft GUI application that can be run as an application under any Linux desktop environment, Linux mobile environment and even on Android.
 [Project Link](https://github.com/MycroftAI/mycroft-gui)